» Projecting a confident imaging service

 With over 150 members of staff, treating approximately 600 patients a day, the Medical Imaging Department is one of the largest and busiest departments within the Royal Devon and Exeter (RD&E) NHS Foundation Trust.
 In addition to being open for outpatient appointments 12hrs a day, 7 days a week, the department provides a 24/7 on site cover for urgent cases referred within the hospital, with CT, MRI, Interventional radiology and ultrasound on-call cover.
 Patients are referred to the department from GP surgeries, hospital clinics, in-patient wards, Accident & Emergency as well as other hospitals across the UK.
 In all, some 36 pieces of imaging equipment are used to assist with a broad spectrum of imaging examinations; from A&E, dental and fluoroscopic imaging to paediatric, ultrasound and shockwave therapy.

-The RD&E Medical Imaging Department has recently maintained their 2nd year accreditation by the United Kingdom Accreditation Service (UKAS) to the Imaging Services Accreditation Scheme (ISAS).
-Jointly owned by the Royal College of Radiologists (RCR) and College of Radiographers (CoR), ISAS is a patient-focused assessment and accreditation programme.
-ISAS is designed to help diagnostic imaging services ensure that their patients consistently receive high quality services, delivered by competent staff working in safe environments.
-As the UK’s national accreditation body, UKAS has been licenced by the RCR and CoR to manage and deliver ISAS.
+The RD&E Medical Imaging Department has recently maintained their 2nd year accreditation by the United Kingdom Accreditation Service (UKAS) to the Imaging Accreditation Scheme.
+Jointly owned by the Royal College of Radiologists (RCR) and College of Radiographers (CoR), the accreditation is a patient-focused assessment and accreditation programme.
+It is designed to help diagnostic imaging services ensure that their patients consistently receive high quality services, delivered by competent staff working in safe environments.
+As the UK’s national accreditation body, UKAS has been licenced by the RCR and CoR to manage and deliver accreditation of imaging services.

-Outlining the reason behind why the department began the ISAS assessment process Marie Morgan, The Quality and Accreditation Coordinator said: “From patient and staff feedback we knew we already offered a high quality, safe service.
+Outlining the reason behind why the department began the accreditation process Marie Morgan, The Quality and Accreditation Coordinator said: “From patient and staff feedback we knew we already offered a high quality, safe service.
 However, going through the accreditation process ensures that all staff work to a high standard and the relevant governance is up to date.
-ISAS accreditation shows both our patients, carers, visitors and outside organisations that we provide a quality service that has been independently assessed and accredited by UKAS.”
+Accreditation shows both our patients, carers, visitors and outside organisations that we provide a quality service that has been independently assessed and accredited by UKAS.”

-ISAS has enhanced the reputation of the department being able to demonstrate the high quality service the Medical Imaging teams deliver.
+Accreditation has enhanced the reputation of the department being able to demonstrate the high quality service the Medical Imaging teams deliver.
 Summing up the departments accreditation experience, Marie Morgan concluded: “Accreditation provides reassurance to both the referrer and the patient that we are providing a high quality service.
-As a department we are incredibly proud to have achieved UKAS accreditation to the ISAS standard and intend to continue to work hard to maintain this.”
+As a department we are incredibly proud to have achieved UKAS accreditation and intend to continue to work hard to maintain this.”

 The Medical Imaging Team at The Royal Devon & Exeter NHS FT